The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Switzerland: Nina Müller of Cosa Travel Ltd.

 You won’t get a better value, or more miles for your money, than the Swiss Travel Pass.
 It’s the whole country in one ticket: every train, bus, boat, tram, and even some cable cars, plus entry to the major museums (and a lot of minor ones).

-Appenzellerland is a region that’s as Swiss as Swiss can be, and we can show you its best examples of craft workshops and traditional culture.
+Appenzellerland is a region that’s as Swiss as Swiss can be, and Nina can show you its best examples of craft workshops and traditional culture.
 Want to see how a bell is made the artisanal way?
-We’ll take you to Peter’s bell-smith workshop so you can feel the heat as he molds the metal.
+Nina will take you to Peter’s bell-smith workshop so you can feel the heat as he molds the metal.
 Fancy a trip to a Swiss farm?
-We’ll visit Sepp, the passionate farmer who has gourmet chefs queuing up for the exquisite meat he produces by giving his beloved cows a special beer treatment.
+You’ll visit Sepp, the passionate farmer who has gourmet chefs queuing up for the exquisite meat he produces by giving his beloved cows a special beer treatment.
 Have you ever heard a Hackbrett being played?
-You will when we drop in on Brigitte at her family home, where she’ll enchant you with the beauty of this stringed instrument that’s an essential part of Appenzeller folk music.
+You will when you drop in on Brigitte at her family home, where she’ll enchant you with the beauty of this stringed instrument that’s an essential part of Appenzeller folk music.
 By the end of a day spent sharing the real lives of local people, you’ll see that there’s more to rural Switzerland than cheese and chalets.

 Where to Stay and Eat